Frequently Asked Questions

 Approximately 900-950, which includes about 150 in The Irwin S. Chanin School of Architecture, 270 in The School of Art, and 450 in The Albert Nerken School of Engineering.
 We also have about 40 students in our graduate engineering program and 10 in our graduate architecture program.

-The deadlines for submitting Part I of your application are as follows:
+The deadlines for submitting your application for Fall 2019 undergraduate admission are as follows:

-Early Decision is available to Art and Engineering applicants.
-The Irwin S. Chanin School of Architecture does not offer Early Decision at this time.
+Early Decision is available to undergraduate Architecture, Art and Engineering applicants.
 Applicants whose first choice is The Cooper Union might consider applying Early Decision.
 Early Decision applications are reviewed earlier than Regular Decision applications.
 If offered Early Decision admission, you must agree to enroll at The Cooper Union and withdraw your applications to all other colleges.
-The deadline to apply Early Decision for Fall 2015 is December 1, 2014.
+Please click here for a list of current application deadlines.
 If you are not accepted under the Early Decision process, you may be reconsidered during the Regular Decision process.
 Although most applicants are "rolled-over" into the regular decision pool, re-evaluation is not guaranteed.

 Irwin S. Chanin School of Architecture Applicants: